google-deepmind/mujoco_menagerie/leap_hand/README.md

 19. Add sensors for each of the fingers.
 20. Change the "pos" field of "thumb_mp_collision" to "-0.0075 -0.0002 -0.011" in
     order to fix incorrect orientation of thumb collision geometry.

+### Left Hand
+The steps for creating the left hand are mostly the same, except for the following:
+- we use the `dexsuite` hash `6eeda17435d46dde5915a16fd37b248bd8bb468e`, because there are edits for making the left handed LEAP URDF more consistent with the right
+- there was no correction of the "thumb_mp_collision" field, but the associated visual mesh is different (thumb_mp_left.obj)

 ## License